 - Possibility to maintain tension in wire during landing phase.

 - Reduction of peak loads in case of re-lifting.

-- Ship stability – prevention of heeling during landing of heavy loads.
+- Prevention of rapid heeling of vessel during landing of heavy loads.

 Maximum landing speed = -0,7 m/s

 Maximum crane tension = 2000 ton

 Maximum landing speed = -0,1 m/s

 Maximum crane tension = 840 ton